Primary Care Pediatrics

 Our general inpatient wards also offer a great educational experience for the generalist, with a lot of "bread-and-butter" pediatric cases, such as asthma, bronchiolitis, pneumonia, pyelonephritis and gastroenteritis with dehydration, as well as a variety of diagnostic dilemmas and subspecialty cases.

-We have two general ward teams at our main hospital, Purple and Orange, except in busy winter months when we “flex up” to three teams by adding Silver Team.
-Residents also rotate through an off-site general ward at a nearby community hospital, Summit, where the focus is family-centered rounds and care of bread-and-butter cases referred for admission by community pediatricians.
+We have three general ward teams at our main hospital, except in busy winter months when we "flex up" to four teams.
+Residents also rotate through an off-site general ward at a nearby community hospital, Summit, where the focus is family-centered rounds and care of "bread-and-butter" cases referred for admission by community pediatricians.

 In the course of training, residents gain exposure to our broad group of subspecialists — on inpatient rotations and on elective rotations, which include outpatient specialty clinics.